Azure/autorest/docs/how-autorest-generates-code-from-swagger.md

 ```

 - **Schemas in sequences and dictionaries**
-*A schema defined in the 'items' proeprty of a sequence or the 'additionalProperties' value of a dictionary.* Model types corresponding to Items of a sequence are named using the parent class's name concatenated with "Item".
+*A schema defined in the 'items' property of a sequence or the 'additionalProperties' value of a dictionary.* Model types corresponding to Items of a sequence are named using the parent class's name concatenated with "Item".
 Model types corresponding to the 'additinalPropeties' value of a dictionary are named using the parent class's name concatenated with "Value".
 The following example will generate types `PetFavFoodItem` and `PetFavFoodBrandValue`.
 ```json
 "Pet": {